-Complete geographical coverage across the region of 'first wave', up to date Core Strategies / Local Plans, was achieved in October 2018 with the adoption of the North Devon & Torridge Joint Local Plan, ending what had been a drawn-out two year long Examination process.
+Complete geographical coverage across the South West region mainland of 'first wave', up to date Core Strategies / Local Plans, was achieved in October 2018 with the adoption of the North Devon & Torridge Joint Local Plan, ending what had been a drawn-out two year long Examination process.
+A review of this Plan is now underway.
 Local Plan coverage of the South West on the 2004 Planning Act LDF model had thus taken 14 years to complete.
+To complete the picture, the Isles of Scilly Local Plan was adopted in March 2021.